Sunday, June 14, 2015

 Hopefully the repairs will keep the tricky little bunny out.

-After the quick emergency fence repair I harvested some spinach, more arugula and all the pak choy.
+After the quick emergency fence repair I harvested some spinach, more arugula and all the pak choi.
 It had rained the night before so the greens were gritty with dirt.
 I gave them all my standard triple rinse then ran them through the salad spinner.

 The day’s harvest

-I froze a lot of the pak choy.
+I froze a lot of the pak choi.
 I chopped it up, blanched it two minutes in boiling water and then plunged it into ice water.
 After letting it dry off a bit on some paper towels, I packed it into a quart freezer bag.
 I also fridge-pickled some of it in a simple brine of 1 cup of white vinegar, ½ a cup of water, 1 tbsp. of sugar, ½ tbsp. of salt and some fennel seeds.
-I’ve never had pickled pak choy before.
+I’ve never had pickled pak choi before.
 I’ll give it a week or so and then see what it tastes like.

-Two pints of pickled pak choy
+Two pints of pickled pak choi

 I’m going to use most of this round of arugula for my lunches this week but I also used some in a salad today.
 I mixed four servings of cooked and cooled pasta with a can of rinsed kidney beans and a couple good handfuls of chopped arugula.
 I dressed it with 1 ½ tbsp. of oil, 1 tbsp. of lemon juice and some salt and black pepper and then sprinkled some freshly grated parmesan cheese on top.
 It made a great light meal for a hot, humid day and all the subtle flavors worked really well together.